filipw/intro-to-qc-with-qsharp-book/README.md

 Next, the core QC topics are discussed, complete with the necessary mathematical formalism.
 This includes the notions of qubit, quantum gates and quantum circuits.
 In addition to that, the book provides a detailed treatment of a series of important concepts from quantum information theory, in particular entanglement and the no-cloning theorem, followed by discussion about quantum key distribution and its various protocols.
 Finally, the canon of most important QC algorithms and algorithmic techniques is covered in-depth - from the Deutsch-Jozsa algorithm, through Grover’s search, to Quantum Fourier Transform, quantum phase estimation and Shor’s algorithm.

 The book is an accessible introduction into the vibrant and fascinating field of quantum computing, offering a blend of academic diligence with pragmatism that is so central to software development world.
 All of the discussed theoretical aspects of QC are accompanied by runnable code examples, providing the reader with two different angles - mathematical and programmatic - of looking at the same problem space.

+## Compatibility notes

+The `main` branch in this repository contains the sample code that matches the content of the book *as it was published*.
+The code was written using the version [0.21.2112180703](https://learn.microsoft.com/en-us/azure/quantum/release-notes-2021#qdk-version-0212112180703) of the QDK and the Q# language, which was released on the 14th December 2021.